monix/monix.io/_tut/docs/3x/reactive/observable.md

 ### OverflowStrategy

 Many operators which limit, or disable back-pressure will take an [OverflowStrategy](https://monix.io/api/3.0/monix/reactive/OverflowStrategy.html) as a parameter.
-There are following policies available:
+The following are the policies available:
-- `Unbounded` does not limit the size of the buffer and an upstream won't be ever back-pressured.
+- `Unbounded` does not limit the size of the buffer, which means an upstream won't ever be back-pressured.
 If there is a lot of traffic and the downstream is very slow, it can lead to high latencies and even out of memory errors if the buffer grows too large.
-- `Fail(bufferSize: Int)` will send `onError` to downstream, ending `Observable` if the buffer grows too large.
+- `Fail(bufferSize: Int)` will send an `onError` signal to downstream, ending the `Observable` if the buffer grows too large.
 - `Backpressure(bufferSize: Int)` will back-pressure an upstream if the buffer grows too large.
 - `DropNew(bufferSize: Int)` will drop incoming elements if the buffer grows too large.
 This version is more efficient than `DropOld`.
 - `DropOld(bufferSize: Int)` will drop the oldest elements if the buffer grows too large.
 - `ClearBuffer(bufferSize: Int)` will clear the buffer if it grows beyond limit.

-`DropNew`, `DropOld` and `ClearBuffer` allow to send a signal downstream if the buffer reach its capacity.
+`DropNew`, `DropOld` and `ClearBuffer` allow to send a signal downstream if the buffer reaches its capacity.

 ### Asynchronous processing

-We can treat back-pressured stream as a synchronous processing where upstream waits until given element is fully processed.
+We can think of a back-pressured stream as synchronous processing, where the upstream waits until a particular element has been fully processed.

 ```tut:silent
 val stream = {